ballerina-platform/ballerina-lang/docs/specification/transactions.md

 # Transactions

 Transaction processing is information processing that is divided into individual, indivisible operations called transactions.
 Each transaction must succeed or fail as a complete unit; it can never be only partially complete.

+A transaction is a series of data manipulation statements that must either fully complete or fully fail, leaving the system in a consistent state.
+It symbolizes a unit of work performed and treated in a coherent and reliable way independent of other transactions.
 There are two types of transactions; local and distributed.

 ## Local Transactions

 Local transactions are transactions associated with a particular datasource (this means they are resource-specific).
 The most common example is a transaction associated with a JDBC connection.

-## Distributed Transaction: (Global/XA Transaction)
+## Distributed Transactions: (Global/XA Transactions)

 A distributed transaction is a transaction that accesses and updates data on two or more networked resources, and therefore must be coordinated among those resources.
 This coordination is the function of the transaction manager.